 Architecture

-When working in architecture, your job focuses on buildings and other structures.
-Your work includes making sure the buildings are safe and comply with safety requirements.
+When working in architecture, your job focuses on buildings and other structures, making sure these are safe and comply with safety requirements.
 You may design new buildings or plan improvements to existing structures.
-You could have a particular specialism in architecture.
-For example, you may work with older buildings, making sure that new additions to them or changes that the owners want to make don’t cause any damage or violate regulations, for example if a building is listed.
+You could also have a particular specialism in architecture.
+For example, you may work with older buildings, making sure that new additions or changes that the owners want to make don’t cause any damage or violate regulations – especially if a building is listed.

 Property and construction

-Where architecture focuses on the design of structures, property and construction does the actual building of these designs.
-This field extends from the building work to selling the finished item.
-You work with all different types of building in the property and construction field.
-You could specialise in housing from family homes to mansions to flats, commercial buildings from retail stores to office blocks, production buildings from factories to warehouses and public sector buildings from hospitals to schools.
-This could be either selling or building the structures.
+Whereas architecture focuses on the design of structures, property and construction carries out the building of these designs.
+This field extends from building the structure to selling the finished item.
+Those working in the sector could specialise in housing – eg. family homes, mansions or flats; commercial buildings, such as retail store or office blocks; production buildings, including factories and warehouses; or public sector buildings like hospitals or schools.

-Typical roles in the engineering, energy and infrastructure sector
+Typical roles in the engineering, energy and infrastructure sectors

 Energy

-• Energy engineer.
-In this role, you use your engineering background to design new sources of energy or new sites to produce the energy.
+- Energy engineer.
+In this role, you'll use your engineering background to design new sources of energy or new sites to produce the energy.
 You could specialise in either renewable or non-renewable sources of energy.

-• Environmental advisor.
-When working as an environmental advisor in the energy industry, you provide valuable insights into the impact of the work on the environment both locally and globally.
-You advise on whether the work complies with environmental regulations and any adjustments that should be made.
+- Environmental adviser.
+When working as an environmental adviser in the energy industry, you'll provide valuable insights into the impact of the work on the environment both locally and globally.
+You'll advise on whether the work complies with environmental regulations and any adjustments that should be made.

-• Geologist.
+- Geologist.
 As a geologist in the energy sector, your job typically involves locating new sources of natural gas and oil for energy companies to extract.
-Geology extends beyond non-renewable energy sources and there is a growing requirement for geologists working in geothermal energy sources.
+Geology extends beyond non-renewable energy sources, and there is growing demand for geologists working with geothermal energy sources.

 Find out more about the types of roles available in energy and infrastructure.